 - Employment history for the past two years.

 - Information on financial accounts.

 - If an applicant is self-employed: two years of tax returns, income statements, and balance sheets for their business.

 3. Compare loan estimates

-Each lender will give you a loan estimate, which includes the interest rate, closing costs, and monthly payment.
+Each lender will give you a document called a loan estimate, which includes the mortgage’s interest rate, closing costs, and monthly payment.
 Make sure to apply for loans from multiple lenders, so you can compare mortgage offers and get the best deal for your situation.